- View hundreds of northern elephant seals at the peak of the breeding season

 Volunteer naturalists and park staff will be there to answer questions about the seals and the park.
 They will direct you to the best viewing areas and ensure the safety of both you and the seals.
 Before and after your time with the seals, you may want to explore historic ranch buildings dating back to the 19th century, visit the Año Nuevo Park Store and Marine Education Center, and enjoy free refreshments in the old Horse Barn that now serves as a classroom and meeting area.

 Tickets for a Seal Adventure are limited

 and will certainly sell out!

 Seal Adventures will take place rain or shine.
 Prepare for an outdoor hiking adventure that may include wind, rain, and cold.
 Recommended clothing includes hooded rain gear, layered clothing, and sturdy walking shoes.
 For safety reasons, umbrellas and baby strollers are not permitted.

-Cost for this fundraiser is $75 per person.* State law does not allow us to waive the parking fees.
+The tickets for this fundraiser are $75 per person.* State law does not allow us to waive the parking fees.
 Therefore, normal parking fees of $10 per car will be collected at the gate unless an annual pass or other parking permit is provided.
 The park will be open at 7:30 am and light refreshments will be provided throughout the day in the Horse Barn, where you should check-in at the welcome table.

 *Seal Adventure is a fundraising event hosted by Coastside State Parks Association, which is a non-profit 501(c)(3) Cooperating Association founded in 1990.
 Money from tickets sold to the public will be used to support interpretive and educational programs at Año Nuevo and 14 other California State Parks on the San Mateo County coast.